Layoamona/Capstone-Project-Con-t/README.md

      ### Recommendation

-     1. All the regions need adequate marketing for their product.
+     1. All the regions need to improve their marketing strategies.
-     2. The decline in the sales could probably be as a result of the increasee in tariff.
-If there is going to be any increase in tariff, then there should be value for the increase.
+     2. The decline in sales may be due to tariff increase.
+If there is to be any further increase in tariffs, it’s essential to provide added value by introducing new features to the subscription package.
+     3. A survey can also be carried out to know the areas in which the company needs to improve on their packages.